return42/sphkerneldoc/linux_src_doc/drivers/scsi/sd_c.rst

 Description
 -----------

-Will issue either WRITE SAME(10) or WRITE SAME(16) depending on preference indicated by target device.
+Will set up either WRITE SAME(10) or WRITE SAME(16) depending on the preference indicated by the target device.

 .. _`sd_open`: